acrosswp/buddyboss-notifications-author-on-post-like/README.txt

 === Notifications On Post Like For BuddyBoss ===
 Contributors: acrosswp, raftaar1191
-Tags: , buddyboss-platform, network-search, global-search, sorting Donate link: https://acrosswp.com/
+Tags: buddyboss, buddyboss-platform, like-notifications, notifications-on-post-like-for-buddyboss Donate link: https://acrosswp.com/
 Requires at least: 6.0
-Tested up to: 6.2
+Tested up to: 6.2.2
 Requires PHP: 8.0
 Stable tag: 1.0.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Giving Admin user to Sorting section in Network Search
+Notifications to the Post author on there Post Like by Members For BuddyBoss by AcrossWP

 == Description ==

-Giving Admin user to Sorting section in Network Search
+Notifications to the Post author on there Post Like by Members For BuddyBoss by AcrossWP

 == Installation ==